Health Careers

 • you can make a real difference to patient care

-• there are opportunities in a variety of settings, including clinical positions with patients, as well as working in a research laboratory
+• there are opportunities in a variety of roles including nursing and in different settings, including clinical positions with patients, as well as working in a research laboratory

 Types of clinical research programmes